Color Psychology for Commercial Spaces: How Colors Impact Moods

 What colors should I avoid?

-- Too many competing colors will overstimulate customers and reduce productivity.
+• Too many competing colors—cause overstimulation and reduce focus.

 Final Thoughts